UiPath/uipath-llamaindex-python/samples/gym-sample/README.md

 ## Agent Evaluation System

-This project includes a comprehensive evaluation system that captures traces from UiPath LangGraph agents and evaluates their performance.
+This project includes a comprehensive evaluation system that captures traces from UiPath LlamaIndex agents and evaluates their performance.

 ### How It Works